AndrewGibbs/HNABEMLAB/README.md

 ```
 ![HNABEMLAB](https://raw.github.com/AndrewGibbs/HNABEMLAB/master/boundaryPlot_k60.png)

-And plot the solution in the domain:
+And plot the solution in the domain (this bit isn't frequency independent):

 ```matlab
     figure;